Funding for Local Community Organisations

 If you require further information, please contact the Community and Arts Administration Officer, Community Development, on 9936 8100 or email firstname.lastname@example.org

-Gig Buddies Sydney is an initiative of ACL Disability Services developed to address social isolation and loneliness by pairing adults with mild to moderate learning disabilities and/or autism (participants) with volunteers to regularly attend cultural, sporting or recreational events.
+Gig Buddies is an initiative developed to address social isolation in North Sydney by pairing adults with mild to moderate learning disabilities and/or autism with volunteers to regularly attend cultural, sporting or recreational events.
 Volunteers are recruited, trained and matched with participants.
 North Sydney outings include Shoreshocked Youth Festival, North Sydney Oval events, local restaurants and entertainment venues.

 Lower North Shore Domestic Violence Network

-Persian Morning Tea is held monthly, on the third Saturday of each month at the Crows Nest Centre.
+Persian Morning Tea is held monthly, on the third Saturday of eight months.
 It targets Farsi speaking residents of North Sydney.
 It aims to create social inclusiveness and connectedness.
 The group comes together over morning tea, shares some food, listens to topical guest speakers, watches original films, and connects with writers and scholars across the world.